 The fair value option gives entities the option to measure eligible financial assets, financial liabilities and firm commitments at fair value (i.e., the fair value option), on an instrument-by-instrument basis, that are otherwise not permitted to be accounted for at fair value pursuant to the provisions of the FASB ASC.
 The election to use the fair value option is available when an entity first recognizes a financial asset or financial liability or upon entering into a firm commitment.
 Subsequent changes in fair value must be recorded in earnings.
-In estimating the fair value for financial instruments for which the fair value option has been elected, we use the valuation methodologies in accordance to where the financial instruments are classified within the fair value hierarchy as discussed in Note 6, "Investments and Related Matters."
-Except for our Automotive, Railcar and Home Fashion segments, we apply the fair value option to our investments that would otherwise be accounted under the equity method.
+In estimating the fair value for financial instruments for which the fair value option has been elected, we use the valuation methodologies in accordance to where the financial instruments are classified within the fair value hierarchy as discussed in Note 7, "Fair Value Measurements."
+For our Investment segment, we apply the fair value option to our investments that would otherwise be accounted under the equity method.